AndreiBitkov89/circula-qa-challenge/CHECKLISTS.md

 As examples of automation, I implemented several simple cases - creating an account with Sweden, entering values ​​by typing, selecting from a list, filtering by part of the name
 Also tested are two cases written on the backend - creating an account with Sweden and removing Sweden from the backend.

 During testing, I encountered the fact that selecting a country from the list on Chrome leads to the browser sticking and freezing, for Chrome this case is skipped and requires additional debugging.
 I used a simple POM and chain of invocations patterns.
-As example of further improvements can be implemented the builder for a new client.

 Commands